Glitch Hits Japan's Zengin Interbank System

 - Русский

 Tokyo, Oct.
-10 (Jiji Press)--A problem occurred with Japan's Zengin interbank data communication system on Tuesday, making it impossible for customers of 11 Japanese banks to transfer money to other banks, according to the Japanese Bankers Association.
+10 (Jiji Press)--A problem with Japan's Zengin interbank data communication system occurred on Tuesday, making it impossible for customers of 11 banks to transfer money to other banks.

+The system is unlikely to be restored at least until Wednesday, according to the system's operator, the Japanese Banks' Payment Clearing Network, or Zengin-Net, which is affiliated with the Japanese Bankers Association, or Zenginkyo.

+The glitch has affected around 1.4 million money transfer orders accepted from 8:30 a.m. on Tuesday, according to Zengin-Net.

 [Copyright The Jiji Press, Ltd.]